The Super Adaptogen: Holy Basil

 Holy basil is known in natural medicine as an adaptogenic herb in that if helps the body to better adapt to stress.
 Adaptogenic herbs don’t affect an individual’s mood but they help the body function at its optimal level during times of stress.
 They do this by modulating the production of stress hormones like cortisol and adrenaline (1, 2).

 Chronic, low-grade stress is a modern day epidemic that creates sluggish metabolism, chronic inflammation and abnormal immunity.
 High cortisol creates digestive problems and leaky gut syndrome, increased appetite, weight gain, thyroid disorders and accelerated brain degeneration (3).

-This is a common finding in the brains of those with anxiety disorders, depression and other physchological disorders.
-Many auto-immune conditions are also linked to chronically elevated stress hormone production as a catalyst for this abnormal immune response (4, 5).
+This is a common finding in the brains of those with anxiety disorders, depression and other psychological disorders.
+Many auto-immune conditions and cancer are also linked to chronically elevated stress hormone production as a catalyst for this abnormal immune response (4, 5).

 Stabilize Cortisol Levels: